RationalFX: The Daily Market Report 31/07/2013…

 13.15pm – USD – ADP Employment Change (Jul): Expected to fall to only 182,000 new jobs added.

 13.30pm – CAD – Gross Domestic Product: Expected to rise to 0.3%.

 13.30pm – USD – Gross Domestic Product Annualised (Q2): Expected to slow to 1.2%.

 19.00pm – USD – Fed Interest Rate Decision: Expected to remain at 0.25%.

 19.00pm – USD – Fed’s Monetary Policy Statement and Press Conference.

 The Daily market report was bought to you by RationalFX, for more detailed information bespoke to your company circumstances please get in contact with Anup Sirichand, Telephone : +44 (0)121 411 9924 Email: email@example.com

 Go to the main page

-Tags: Birmingham, birmingham business news, Business, Business Events, Business Information Portal, Business News, Business startup, businesses, economy, employment, Entrepreneur, Entrepreneurism, entrepreneurs, Government, Graduate, graduate internships, graduate recruitment, investment, london, Manufacturing, mployability, News in Brief, Small and medium enterprises, Small Businesses, SME, SMEs, Students, tax, technology, The BIP, UK, West Midlands, West Midlands Business News
+Tags: Bank of England, Birmingham, birmingham business news, Business, Business Events, Business Information Portal, Business News, Business startup, businesses, CAD, ECB, economic data, economy, employment, Entrepreneur, Entrepreneurism, entrepreneurs, EUR, euro zone, GDP figures, Germany, Government, Graduate, graduate internships, graduate recruitment, Inflation, Interest rate, investment, investors, london, Manufacturing, monetary policy, mployability, News in Brief, pound, Small and medium enterprises, Small Businesses, SMEs, Students, tax, technology, The BIP, UK, US dollar, USD, West Midlands, West Midlands BIP, West Midlands Business News